verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed orphaned resources during uninstall when the Verrazzano platform operator restarts.
 - Fixed issues where self-signed CA certificate expiration caused the upgrade operation to hang.
 - Fixed issues relating to cert-manager-webhook-OCI upgrade.
-- Fixed issues relating to the Pod Security Policies of Prometheus Node Exporter and Rancher Backup Operator.
+- Fixed issues relating to the Pod Security Policies of prometheus-node-exporter and rancher-backup Operator.
 - Fixed an issue with updating the WebLogic Server cluster resource.

 ## v1.6.5